rrthomas/DarkGlass/doc/Command-line arguments.md

 # Command-line arguments

-DarkGlass is called by passing arguments to `web.pl` (typically in the URL).
+Linton is called by passing arguments to `web.pl` (typically in the URL).
 The possible arguments are:

 =`PATH_INFO`=
     Gives the page to display.